sneakycrow/website/_posts/2024-10-15-creating-a-queue-for-video-processing.md

 the runners that execute the job.
 We want to to be able to push and pull jobs to our queue, and we want to be able run several jobs concurrently.

 We're going to use Postgres to store jobs to be processed.
-And when we query postgres we'll use the `SKIP LOCKED` mechanism to give us concurrency within our workers.
+And when we query Postgres we'll take advantage of it's locking mechanisms to have some concurrency.
-We'll also add some retry mechanisms for retrying failed jobs.

 ### dependencies